hiteshjasani/funswap/README.md

 ```

 It's easy enough to test these in a straightforward manner since they are functions with no dependency on
-any global data.
+any shared data.
 Now suppose those are used in another set of functions or even object#methods.

 ```ruby
 module XYZ